X-lab2017/open-leaderboard/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-> !Important, DO NOT use `serve -s build `.
-It will create a single page server and route all requests to index.
-Please use `serve build`!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Learn More